rhjoerg/rhjoerg-devenv/README.md

 --- | ---
 Directory structure | See below
-JDK 11 | LTS Java SDK used to create Google App Engine Applications
+JDK 11 | LTS Java SDK used to create Google App Engine Applications JDK 16 | Current Java SDK used for new software

 ## Directory Structure